-After salaries, what will schools and colleges spend the most on in the coming year?
+Is #EdTech helping educators do their job better?
 The State of Technology in Education Report 2019/20

 The State of Technology in Education is back!
 Now in its fourth iteration, the report highlights the complexities of the educational landscape in the UK and Ireland.

+- 60.9% of respondents say technology enables students to better learn soft skills.
+Where else can it add value?

+After salaries, what will schools spend the most on in the coming year?

-Staff salaries often take the lion's share of budget, but our survey has revealed some fierce competition for the remaining funds...
+Schools’ second funding priority has leapt dramatically from 2018/19, staff salaries often take the lion's share of budget, but our survey has revealed some fierce competition for the remaining funds...

-So, after salaries, what will schools spend the most on in the coming year?

 Are schools spending enough on training?
 Does your school value training and development?